PRECIOUS-Gold prices ease as equities gain before U.S. Fed decision

 * Trump, Democrats agree $2 trillion infrastructure spending

-* Dollar slips for fourth straight session to one-week low (Adds comments, updates prices)
+* Dollar slips for fourth straight session to one-week low (Updates prices)

 By K. Sathya Narayanan